rminguez/Matlab_Threshold_Selection_Project/README.md

 ### `RWLSfit.m`
 Performs robust weighted least squares regression, used for calculating residuals in the **Studentized Residuals Method**.

+## Compatibility

+This project has been tested using MATLAB 2016.
+Compatibility with other versions of MATLAB has not been fully verified, so we recommend using MATLAB 2016 for best results.

 ## Usage Instructions

 1. **Download and Install Matlab**: Ensure Matlab is installed and configured on your system.